-where, as above in \eqref{eq:wash:dist:gen}, $\mathcal{C}(\delta_{\Trs_{0}} P_{t}^0, \delta_{\tilde{\Trs}_{0}} P_{t}^0)$ denotes the collection of all couplings of the measures $\delta_{\Trs_{0}} P_{t}^0$ and $\delta_{\tilde{\Trs}_{0}} P_{t}^0$ \end{itemize} \end{Prop}
+where, as above in \eqref{eq:wash:dist:gen}, $\mathcal{C}(\delta_{\Trs_{0}} P_{t}^0, \delta_{\tilde{\Trs}_{0}} P_{t}^0)$ denotes the collection of all couplings of the measures $\delta_{\Trs_{0}} P_{t}^0$ and $\delta_{\tilde{\Trs}_{0}} P_{t}^0$. \end{itemize} \end{Prop}

-Proving the first condition, (a), essentially reduces to establishing a moment bound which follows from estimates found in \cite{FoldesGlattHoltzRichardsThomann2014a}, and which we recall below in Appendix \ref{sec:mom:est:drift:diff:eqn} (see Proposition \ref{prop:inf:prnd:bound}).
-The second condition, \eqref{eq:ASF:type:bnd}, can be translated to a control problem though the use of Malliavin calculus which in our setting amounts to proving a relatively straightforward Foias-Prodi type estimate.
-Since both (a) and (b) can be established by methods essentially contained in previous works we relegate further details to appendices (see Sections~\ref{sec:mom:est:drift:diff:eqn} and \ref{sec:grad:est:markov} below).
-As already mentioned above, the principal novel challenge here is to prove the irreducibility condition (c) which we turn to next.
+Proving the first item, (a), essentially reduces to establishing a moment bound which follows from estimates found in \cite{FoldesGlattHoltzRichardsWhitehead2015}, and which we recall below in Appendix \ref{sec:mom:est:drift:diff:eqn} (see Proposition \ref{prop:inf:prnd:bound}).
+The second condition, \eqref{eq:ASF:type:bnd}, can be translated to a control problem through the use of Malliavin calculus which in our setting amounts to proving a relatively straightforward Foias-Prodi type estimate.
+Once again (b) can be established by methods essentially contained in previous works and we relegate further details to Appendix~\ref{sec:grad:est:markov}.
+As already mentioned above, the principal novel challenge here is to prove the irreducibility property (c) which we turn to next.